 - Providing management with a list of recommendations and advice and discuss this to determine what changes to make and how to go about it.

 - Implement the changes agreed on through either formal or informal training, followed by three steps: Step 1: having staff assist me in doing things, so they can see how it is done and ask further questions.
 Step 2: assisting the staff while they do it themselves, advising them along the way.
 Step 3: letting the staff do it themselves, while only supervising and commenting in case of real problems, until they are confident doing it themselves.

 I have found that engaging caring staff in their native language personally is much more effective than working through an interpreter.
 Given a couple of months to do so, I will learn the basics of any language which a new project may require.
 Right now I am proficient in:

 And I have some knowledge of Kiswahili, Kannada, Marathi and Russian.

 In the articles on this website, you can find some more information about how I work.
-As well as my view on the attitude of UNICEF and many other large international organisations towards institutional childcare.
+As well as my view on the the need to move to family-based solutions for all children.